Skip to main content

 To update the node's Docker Image:

-- Enter the project directory containing the
+1. Enter the project directory containing the compose.yaml file.

 Registering for Staking

-In order to register for staking, you need to add information about yourself and your node to the known-addresses GitHub repository.
+To request staking registration, you need to add information about yourself and your node to the known-addresses GitHub repository.
 The information about you is required to verify your authenticity in the future so that no one else may make changes to your voter's details such as the payout address or the percentage shared with your delegates.

 The first piece of information you need is your node's address.